dieselfox1/fincommerce/docs/wc-cli/cli-faq.md

 ### Is FinCommerce CLI different from WP-CLI?

 - FinCommerce CLI is a part of WP-CLI specifically designed for FinCommerce.
-While WP-CLI deals with general WordPress management, WC-CLI focuses on FinCommerce-specific tasks.
+While WP-CLI deals with general finpress management, WC-CLI focuses on FinCommerce-specific tasks.

 ## Technical Questions

 ### How can I create a backup of my FinCommerce data?

 - WC-CLI doesn't directly handle backups.
-However, you can use other WP-CLI commands to export FinCommerce data or rely on WordPress backup plugins.
+However, you can use other WP-CLI commands to export FinCommerce data or rely on finpress backup plugins.

 ### Can I update FinCommerce settings using the CLI?